 Step 2: Identify the Parts for Winding a Bobbin

 Now you are ready to take these simple steps to wind your bobbin successfully:

 Check the top of the machine for the parts you will use for the winding process.
 Look for the spindle (spool holder or spool pin), the bobbin winder (bobbin pin) and the thread guide.
 Your machine handbook should show you where all these parts are.

 Step 3: Disengage the Clutch for Bobbin Winding

 If necessary, disengage the clutch so the needle will not move up and down.
 This is generally a knob inside the handwheel.
 Not all models will need to do this.

 Place the bobbin, with the holes on the top, on the bobbin winder.
-Put your selected thread onto the spool pin.
+Put your selected spool of thread onto the spool pin.

 Click the bobbin winder with the bobbin on it across to the right.
 Then you are ready to start running the machine with the foot pedal for winding.
 If you have a speed controller, put it on slow.

 Start slowly to make sure you are winding in the right direction and not bunching the thread.

 Cut off the initial starting thread early on so that it doesn’t get caught elsewhere.
 Then whizz away and fill the bobbin.
 Most machines stop automatically when the bobbin is full but watch that you don’t go over the edge.